LiamSeck/k6-wpe-simple-script/README.md

-Run `k6 run -e HOSTNAME=domain.com simple-script.js` from local

-Or run `k6 cloud run -e HOSTNAME=domain.com simple-script.js` to execute the test using K6 Cloud
+Run `k6 run simple-script.js` from local machine or `k6 cloud run simple-script.js` to execute the test using K6 Cloud